astronomer/terraform-provider-astro/docs/guides/get-started.md

 Destroy complete!
 Resources: 2 destroyed.
 ```
-The output shows two destroyed resources which are the Workspace and Deployment that you first created.
+The output shows two destroyed resources, which are the Workspace and Deployment that you first created.